dgnorton/ncid/doc/INSTALL-TiVo.md

 > Start tivocid:

 > - If ncidd is on the TiVo:

           tivocid -V
           You should see the Server connect message.

 > - If ncidd is on another computer:

           tivocid -V IP.Server.Address.
           You should see the Server connect message.

 > If it dosen't start, the error message should give you a clue.

 > There is one report of tivocid aborting with a message similar to:

->> bash-2.02# Tmk Assertion Failure:
+          bash-2.02# Tmk Assertion Failure:
           FsAllocateFunction, line 131 ()

 > If tivosh dies in the wrong place, the tivo will restart:

->> Tmk Fatal Error: Thread tivosh <252> died due to signal -2 f9c51c 100df1c 100e18c 100e1dc dabe9c dab55c 400c50 108a0b0
+          Tmk Fatal Error: Thread tivosh <252> died due to signal -2 f9c51c 100df1c 100e18c 100e1dc dabe9c dab55c 400c50 108a0b0
           Restarting system.

 > The fix is to start it this way:

->> tivosh ncid --no-gui -T --call-prog --program /var/hack/bin/out2osd &
+          tivosh ncid --no-gui -T --call-prog --program /var/hack/bin/out2osd &

 > Call yourself.
 The display should show up for 10 seconds and then erase itself.

 > If tivocid dosen't display the Caller ID information, try:

->> tivocid -R -V IP.Server.Address.
+          tivocid -R -V IP.Server.Address.

 > This will show everything received from the server, and the CID information it processes.

 > If tivocid works, kill off tivocid and restart it:

 >> If ncidd is on the TiVo:

->  tivocid &
+          tivocid &

 >> If ncidd is on another computer:

->  tivocid IP.Server.Address &
+          tivocid IP.Server.Address &

 ### <a name="instl_tivo_nc"></a>Test the TiVo NCID Client (if using tivoncid)

 > Start tivoncid:

 >> If ncidd is on the TiVo:

->  tivoncid -V
+          tivoncid -V

-   You should see the Server connect message.
+>> You should see the Server connect message.

 >> If ncidd is on another computer:

->  tivoncid -V IP.Server.Address.
+          tivoncid -V IP.Server.Address.

-   You should see the Server connect message.
+>> You should see the Server connect message.

-> If it dosen't start, the error message should give you a clue.
+> If it does not start, the error message should give you a clue.

 > There is one report of tivocid aborting with a message similar to:

->> bash-2.02# Tmk Assertion Failure:
+          bash-2.02# Tmk Assertion Failure:
           FsAllocateFunction, line 131 ()

 > If tivosh dies in the wrong place, the tivo will restart:

->> Tmk Fatal Error: Thread tivosh <252> died due to signal -2 f9c51c 100df1c 100e18c 100e1dc dabe9c dab55c 400c50 108a0b0 Restarting
+          Tmk Fatal Error: Thread tivosh <252> died due to signal -2 100df1c 100e18c 100e1dc dabe9c dab55c 400c50 108a0b0 Restarting
-   system.

 > The fix for this is to start it this way:

->> tivosh ncid --no-gui --call-prog --program ncid-tivo &
+          tivosh ncid --no-gui --call-prog --program ncid-tivo &

 > Call yourself.
 The display should show up for 10 seconds and then erase itself.

-> If tivocid doesn't display the Caller ID information, try:
+> If tivocid does not display the Caller ID information, try:

->> tivoncid -R -V IP.Server.Address.
+          tivoncid -R -V IP.Server.Address.

 > This will show everything received from the server, and the CID information it processes.

 > If tivoncid works, kill off tivoncid and restart it:

 >> If ncidd is on the TiVo:

->  tivoncid &
+          tivoncid &

 >> If ncidd is on another computer:

->  tivoncid IP.Server.Address &
+          tivoncid IP.Server.Address &

 ### <a name="instl_tivo_fi"></a>Files installed and modem information